Good practical reasons

-There remains a small but dynamic market for PhD-qualified students in university and college teaching; our undergraduate program has sent a significant percentage of its students to graduate programs for advanced study.
+The market for PhD-qualified students in university and college teaching is remarkably stable and diverse; our undergraduate program has sent a significant percentage of its students to graduate programs for advanced study.

-The Classics Department offers a small and congenial academic home in a large university.
+Ancient Mediterranean Studies offers a congenial academic home in a large university.
 Major classes are small, averaging between ten and twenty-five, and you will get to know both your fellow students and your professors well.
 We take an interest in your progress, both before and after you graduate.

 Good impractical reasons

 The Classics major is our oldest academic discipline; a "classical education" has the reputation still, as it always did, of broad literacy and sure intellectual competence.
 Classics majors are smart.

 Latin and Greek literature.
 Read either in translation or in the original languages, Graeco-Roman literature offers exceptionally rich material.
 Homer, Aristotle, Plato, Sappho, Sophocles, Euripides, Aeschylus, Aristophanes, Thucydides, the Greek of the New Testament, Cicero, Catullus, Horace, Livy, Virgil, Tacitus, and many more continue to compel our attention and inspire our imaginations.

 The Greeks and Romans, particularly, have at one time or other faced nearly all the issues and problems we face, and the study of their responses, for better and worse, is essential to our better understanding of our world as it has come to be.
 Classical Studies remains, then, not only intrinsically interesting, but an essential element of a modern liberal arts education.